multiform-UoN/mathgeo/dundee.md

 | 17:00–18:00    | Group Formation and Initial Group Work                 |
 | 19:00          | **Dinner at Gallery 48**                      |

-## Industrial Challenges

-This KE workshop includes collaboration with several industry and applied research partners.
-During the first day, real-world challenges will be introduced by contributors from organisations including SSEN, CSX Carbon, Scottish Woodlands, and others.

-The challenges span a variety of themes, including:

-- Modelling and reuse of excavated peat
-- Environmental impact of underground infrastructure
-- Coupled monitoring of water table and greenhouse gas fluxes
-- Restoration planning and investment optimisation
-- Decision-support tools for peatland management
-- Statistical inference and model-data integration

 ---

 ### **Thursday 11 September**